 Mentoring has been a key component in Network 2000’s outreach since the beginning.
 Through our Effective Impact Mentoring Program we prepare mid-career women to reach their full business potential.
 To date, over 100 talented professional women [mentees] have participated in our program.

 Network 2000’s Women of Excellence Luncheon draws over 1,000 business leaders each year to hear the insight and perspective of outstanding women – from the late Lady Margaret Thatcher to Arianna Huffington.
-For 2013, we welcomed award-winning actress and advocate for women in media, Geena Davis.
+This year, we are welcoming Dr. Nancy Snyderman, NBC News Chief Medical Editor for NBC News.

 Network 2000 members serve on many non-profit boards and support organizations whose activities align with our mission.
 Beginning with the 2004 establishment of a fund at the Central Scholarship Bureau for interest-free loans to deserving young women, we have made grants to a range of organizations including Marian House, My Sister’s Circle and the Women’s Industrial Exchange.